nens/threedi-docs/source/b_groundwater.rst

    Infiltration rate according to Horton; with :math:`f_{equ}=300.0` mm/day and :math:`f_{ini}=100.0` mm/day and :math:`T=3.0` days.
 (4)

 The infiltration rate will start its decay as soon as the cell becomes wet.
-Currently there is no process to restore the infiltration rate to its initial value.
+Currently, there is no process to restore the infiltration rate to its initial value.
 This would happen in real life when an area becomes dry again due to run-off or evaporation.

 Input